 - 1 cup grape or cherry tomatoes halved

 - 1/2 cucumber sliced in rounds or chopped

-- 1/2 cup crumbled feta or blue cheese (leave out for paleo & Whole 30)
+- 1/2 cup crumbled dairy-free feta , we like Violife but you can also use regular (if no dietary restrictions) or leave out entirely for paleo & Whole 30)

 - 3-4 Tablespoons apple cider vinegar

 - 2 Tablespoons dairy-free sour cream , we like the one from this brand which is completely vegan, paleo, keto-friendly and Whole30 but you can also swap this out for tahini, mashed avocado or regular if not following any particular diet.

 - 1/2 teaspoon garlic powder